Shirley Bassey: 1980s

-Throughout most of the 1980s, Bassey focused on charitable work and performing occasional concert tours throughout Europe, Australia, and the United States.
+Throughout most of the 1980s, Bassey focused on charitable work and performing occasional concert tours throughout Europe, Australia and the United States.
 She had ended her contract with United Artists, whose former record division was now part of EMI, and began what she referred to as "semi-retirement".
 Bassey recorded an album entitled All by Myself (1982) and made a TV special for Thames Television called A Special Lady with guest Robert Goulet.
 Around this time she recorded a duet with the French film actor Alain Delon, "Thought I'd Ring You" (1983).
 Bassey was now recording far less often but an album of her most famous songs, I Am What I Am (1984), was recorded with the London Symphony Orchestra (LSO) conducted by Carl Davis.
 This was followed by a single and video to support the London Tourist Board, "There's No Place Like London" (1986), which was co-written by Lynsey de Paul and Gerard Kenny.
+A promotional video was released which included guest appearances by David Frost, Spike Milligan, Michael Caine and Frank Bruno.
 She recorded an album of James Bond themes, The Bond Collection in 1987, but was apparently unhappy with the results so she declined to release it.
-(Five years later it was released anyway, Bassey sued in court, and all unsold copies were withdrawn.)
+(Five years later it was released anyway, Bassey took legal action and all unsold copies were withdrawn.)

 Bassey provided vocals for Swiss artists Yello on "The Rhythm Divine" (1987), a song co-written by Scottish singer Billy Mackenzie.
 An album sung entirely in Spanish, La Mujer was released in 1989.